loomio/loomio-deploy/README.md

 # Updating old versions of Loomio

 Please upgrade through the following versions.
-You need to edit `.env` and change LOOMIO_CONTAINER_TAG to each version, then run the upgrade command mentioned further up this document.
+You need to edit `.env` and change LOOMIO_CONTAINER_TAG to each version, then run `./scripts/update`.
 When the migrations have completed, apply the next tag and repeat.

 - v2.4.2
 - v2.8.8